Bill Wiggin: Expenses claims

 During the parliamentary expenses scandal the Daily Telegraph reported that Wiggin had wrongly claimed more than £11,000 mortgage payments on his Herefordshire property.
 This property had no mortgage and Wiggin who had made 23 declarations that it was his main home said the expenses were claimed in error.
 The Committee found that Wiggin's mortgage claims were the result of "an unfortunate and unintended muddle" which should have been picked up much more quickly, though no cost to the public purse resulted because Wiggin was entitled to claim for the mortgage payments on his London home.
 The committee expressed disappointment that Wiggin had not been cooperative with the enquiry as required by the Code of Conduct.

 His claims for household bills were also investigated following a complaint.
 Wiggin had routinely claimed £240 a month for household bills and whilst the Standards and Privileges Committee confirmed that he could claim up to £250 a month without a receipt, this was to cover costs actually incurred.

 Wiggin "chose not to" take up the committee's invitation to check his expenses with his bank and service providers and, on balance of probability they found he overclaimed expenses for council tax, telephone and workmen's bills.

 In October 2010, Wiggin apologised to the House and was ordered to repay £4,009 utility expenses.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Wiggin was appointed as Managing Director for Apex Group Ltd.